Advocacy Update Archive

 Ease of Doing Business Consultation

 Ease of Doing Business is a provincial initiative with the aim to help make doing business easier through engagement with the BC business community.
 Help the provincial government identify ways to make it easier to do business in BC by using the submission form to share your ideas, challenges, or suggestions.
-The deadline for submissions is Fall 2025 (an exact date has not yet been set).
+The opportunity to provide feedback through the submission portal remains open for the time being (a deadline is not available).

-Please feel free to share your opinion on these consultations with BCREA via our Government Relations email account below.
+Please feel free to share your opinion on these consultations with BCREA via our Government Relations email address below.
 We are always interested in the thoughts of Advocacy Update readers.

 More and Better Housing Canada